PritenMakwana44/rock-paper-scissors/README.md

 ## Credit
 **Content**
-* The social media code was taken from the Code Institute Love running project, but was styled slightly diffrently.
 * Sizing inspirtation was taken from the below link [https://gist.github.com/gokulkrishh/242e68d1ee94ad05f488](https://gist.github.com/gokulkrishh/242e68d1ee94ad05f488)
 * Styling code inspirtation was taken from: